taikedz/vefirewall/README.md

 	# DNS packets
 	53ut

+Note the opening of port 8080, which is only done for traffic coming in on interface `eth2`.

-Note the DNS port, which expects UDP traffic, denoted by a "u" attached to the end.
+Note also the DNS port, which expects UDP traffic, denoted by a "u" attached to the end.
 It is also possible to specify both TCP and UDP on a port:

 	5000ut